Early decision

 Early decision (ED) or early acceptance is a type of early admission used in college admissions in the United States for admitting freshmen to undergraduate programs.
-It is used to indicate to the university or college that the candidate considers that institution to be their top choice through a binding commitment to enroll (i.e., if offered admission under an ED program, and the financial aid offered by the school is acceptable, the candidate must enroll at that institution and withdraw all applications to other institutions).
+It is used to indicate to the university or college that the candidate considers that institution to be their top choice through a binding commitment to enroll; in other words, if offered admission under an ED program, and the financial aid offered by the school is acceptable, the candidate must enroll at that institution and withdraw all applications to other institutions.
 Applying early decision brings a greater statistical chance of being accepted.

 Candidates applying early decision typically submit their applications mid-October to early November of their senior year of high school and receive a decision around mid-December.
 In contrast, students applying regular decision typically must submit their applications by January 1 and receive their admissions decision by April 1.
 Students can know sooner where they will attend, removing uncertainty and the need for multiple applications and the associated costs.

 Typically, a candidate who has applied early decision can receive one of three outcomes in December.
 They may be admitted (bound to attend the school which admitted them), rejected (they will not be able to attend the school), or deferred (they will be reconsidered for admission with the second round of early decision applications or with the regular decision pool and notified later with their final decision).
 Generally, when an applicant is deferred, they are released from their binding commitment.

 Alternatives

 One alternative to early decision is early action (EA).
 Some institutions offer both early decision or early action, while others only offer one.
 Early action is non-binding, so a student admitted to a school early action could choose not to enroll in that school.
 Furthermore, ED programs require applicants to file only one ED application, while, depending on the institution, EA programs may be restrictive or non-restrictive and allow candidates to apply to more than one institution.

 Many colleges now offer a second early decision plan: early decision II (ED II).
 The application typically due in late December to early January and decision in mid-February.
 Although the application deadline of early January is the same as for regular decision, the early decision II application is a binding commitment, with the benefits and drawbacks to the applicant and the college being similar to early decision I in most respects.
-The early decision II timeline is designed to allow students to apply to a new "first choice" school after they find out in mid- to late December they have been unsuccessful in their early decision or early action application to their original first choice.
+The early decision II timeline is designed to allow students to apply to a new "first choice" school after they find out in mid- to late December they have been unsuccessful in their early decision or early action application to their original first choice, or to allow students that did not apply early decision I to apply under an early decision plan.
 It is intended as another chance for applicants to show commitment, and another tool for the school to protect its admission yield.